 When it is necessary for students to remain in the building after dismissal (i.e. waiting for a ride home), they should remain in the front lobby or student common areas.
 Students are not allowed in classrooms, athletic areas, fine arts areas, labs or offices unless accompanied by a teacher or administrator.
-Similarly, students should not be in the 310 building unless they are with a teacher or being supervised in the STEM Lab or E-Sports Center.
+Similarly, students should not be in the 310 building unless they are with a teacher or being supervised in the library/media center or computer lab.